paulinagacek/paulinagacek/README.md

 ### Hi there 👋

-🤔 Happily passed 1st term, trying to pass the 2nd one.
+Happily passed the 1st year at AGH

 **Check out my personal projects:**